-As a rule, non-prescribed medication should not be administered.
-However, at the discretion of the Head, Paracetamol can be issued, provided the practice is strictly controlled in the same way as prescribed medication.
-Once again, the written permission of the parents must be sought.
-The Head should authorise specific members of staff to dispense medication.
-In order to monitor and prevent the danger of any individuals overdosing on the medication the nominated member of staff should keep a record of when it was issued, giving the name of the pupil, time, dose and reason for administering the medication (see Appendix 1).
-Members of staff should always inquire of the child whether any side effects or allergic reactions have been experienced before administering the drugs.
+At the discretion of the Headteacher, Paracetamol can be issued, provided the practice is strictly controlled in the same way as prescribed medication.
+Once again, a formal agreement should be made between the school and the parents (see Appendix 1 below).
+The Headteacher should authorise specific members of staff to dispense the tablets.
+In order to monitor and prevent the danger of any individuals overdosing on the medication the nominated member of staff should keep a record of when it was issued, giving such information as the name of the pupil and the time and the dose which was administered (see Appendix 5).
+Before administering the medication members of staff should always ask the child whether any side effects or allergic reactions have been experienced.